Authored by the expert who managed and guided the team behind the Philippines Property Pack

 How much have property prices increased in Davao City over the past 12 months?

-Looking at specific property types in Davao City, condos in prime locations grew fastest at 7% to 12%, while mid-market houses and townhouses saw more modest gains of 5% to 8%.
+That said, growth isn't uniform across property types: condos in well-managed prime-location projects have risen closer to 7% to 12%, while mid-market houses and townhouses have seen more moderate gains of around 5% to 8%.

 Which neighborhoods have the fastest rising property prices in Davao City as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Davao City are Lanang, Matina, and Bajada, all of which benefit from strong job concentrations and established commercial activity.
+As of early 2026, the three neighborhoods with the fastest rising property prices in Davao City are Lanang/Sasa, Bajada/J.P.
+Laurel, and Matina/Ecoland, all benefiting from strong job and retail concentration.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Davao City.